markabrahams/node-net-snmp/README.md

  * Correct argument number and names to the `snmp.createSession()` function
  * Add missing braces to an example in the README.md file

+## Version 1.1.19 - 26/08/2016

+ * Remove 64bit integer check to ensure a maximum of 8 bytes are given in send and received messages

 # Roadmap

 In no particular order: